Mr-Proxy-source/BadUSB-Payloads/Lazagne/README.md

 ## Description

-### REMINDER ⚠ You will need telegram bot for this script, so you will have to make bot and then change $bt & $ci!
+### REMINDER ⚠ You will need telegram bot for this script, so you will have to change $bt & $ci!
 ### When activated on Flipper Zero or USB Rubber Ducky, it stealthily infiltrates target systems, exploiting vulnerabilities to snatch sensitive data such as passwords and credentials.
 Essentially, it's a digital pickpocket, quietly making off with valuable information without leaving a trace.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------